Model task Submit one portfolio

-Information rule Same prompt, same context
+Information rule Same information

 Allowed